Compost worms like red wigglers and black soldier flies do have something in common. They however are quite different on

 Possibly, this may be because there are some foods that the worms eat but the BSF say 'Nah, thanks'.
 Thus, leaving the worms with a treasure trove of yummy treat in the form of undigested foods in the BSF residue.

 We don't know yet whether the other way around is true.
-Do BSF love worm castings?
+That is, do BSF love worm castings?
 Maybe some tests can be set up to see the reactions.
 However, if you have these two together, then you can utilize the BSF castings to feed your worms for very cheap or for free.

 Worms love cardboard or any fibrous cellulose-based stuff like tissue paper.
 Black soldier flies on the other hand are more 'meh' to this foodstuff.

 Explaining this from the BSF point of view, it may be because there's not that many enzymes to digest long chains of sugar like cellulose inside the larvae gut.

 Because of this nature, we can see it leads to some more differences in the food choice between the two of them.
 While BSF do okay with fruits, they tend to grow better on higher-energy stuff like meat, fats or oil.
 Whereas for worms, they are crazy about fruits, especially watermelons and avocados.